theyosh/TerrariumPI/README.md

 It is currently controling my reptile terrarium for more then three years!
 And my Madagascar Day Gecko is very happy with it!

+## Translations
+The software has support for the following languages:
+- English
+- Dutch
+- German
+- Italian

+Your language not in the list?
+[Create your own language translation](https://github.com/theyosh/TerrariumPI/wiki/Translations)

 ## Installation
 1. Get a working Raspberry Pi
 2. Clone this repository and submodules: git clone --recursive https://github.com/theyosh/TerrariumPI.git